 Once you’ve considered slow cooker advantages and disadvantages, in case you’re shopping for a slow cooker, here are some affordable options from Amazon that have great reviews, most have Prime delivery options, and don’t require you to leave your house to buy:

 To sum up slow cooker advantages and disadvantages, there are many slow cooker benefits that you can reap.
 Slow cookers are extremely convenient for making easy and healthy meals with just the touch of a button!
 Plus with the time they save you in the kitchen, a slow cooker is a must have appliance for any home cook.

 Nutritionally speaking, they allow you to use lower-fat cuts of meats, a wide variety of vegetables and grains, plus it’s a cooking method that requires almost no added fats.

 With just a few simple ingredients you can prepare delicious main entrees, as well as soups, sauces, desserts and drinks.
 There are thousands of cookbooks, not to mention recipes on the web, that can help you create any kind of dish you can imagine.
 And these meals can also respond to your particular nutritional needs: vegan, vegetarian, gluten-free, diabetic, heart healthy recipes, etc.

-Also, with the popularity of “dump meals” (which I hope to cover more in a future post), it’s just a matter of pouring a ziplock bag with all the pre-prepared ingredients into the slow cooker, turning it on and getting on with your day.
+Also, with the popularity of “dump meals”, it’s just a matter of pouring a Ziplock bag with all the pre-prepared ingredients into the slow cooker, turning it on and getting on with your day.
 It couldn’t be easier and more convenient!

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…